Come Follow Me - New Testament

 Eighty miles doesn't seem like much to us in our day.
 We can drive that distance

-in an hour and a half.
+in under two hours.
 Consider walking that distance.
 Scouts that have done

 away from delivering a baby.